nkakouros-original/ansible-role-easyrsa/README.md

 - `git` should be already installed.

-- This role needs to be run with `become: true`, i.e. it assumes it runs as the root user.
+- This role does **not** need to be run as root, although is supports it.

 Role Variables
 --------------